CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 7.3.4.sec=If a provision of this Agreement is prohibited or unenforceable in a jurisdiction, the prohibition or unenforceability will not invalidate the remaining provisions hereof, or invalidate or render unenforceable that provision in any other jurisdiction.

-7.3.5.0.sec=Subject to sections 1.6(d) and 1.6(g), “Pledged Collateral,” 4.1, “Application of Proceed,” 4.4, “Refinancing After Discharge of First Lien Obligations,” 6.5, “First Lien Objections to Second Lien Actions,” and 6.6, “Avoidance; Reinstatement of Obligations,” this Agreement will terminate and be of no further force and effect
+7.3.5.0.sec=Subject to sections 1.6(d) and 1.6(g), “Pledged Collateral,&rdquo; 4.1, “Application of Proceed,&rdquo; 4.4, “Refinancing After Discharge of First Lien Obligations,&rdquo; 6.5, “First Lien Objections to Second Lien Actions,&rdquo; and 6.6, “Avoidance; Reinstatement of Obligations,&rdquo; this Agreement will terminate and be of no further force and effect

 7.3.5.1.sec=for First Lien Claimholders, upon the Discharge of First Lien Obligations, and